The Long Road Ahead for Reducing Greenhouse Gas Emissions in China

 CATF sponsors and facilitates meetings, conferences, and briefings in the U.S. and China to familiarize key companies and institutions in the West with these kinds of projects and, more broadly, with the technological and industrial prowess found in the Chinese energy sector.
 CATF's efforts provide western technology developers—especially those looking for opportunities to commercialize advanced gasification systems—with a platform for engaging potential Asian partners.

-To coordinate these efforts CATF founded the Asia Clean Energy Innovation Initiative (ACEII) in 2009.
-Building strategic cross-border partnerships such as these that can reduce low-carbon coal technology costs and accelerate CCUS deployment both in China and the U.S. is core to the mission of CATF's China Project.
+To coordinate these efforts, CATF founded the Asia Clean Energy Innovation Initiative (ACEII) in 2009.
+Building strategic cross-border partnerships that can reduce low-carbon coal technology costs and accelerate CCUS deployment both in China and the U.S. is core to the mission of CATF's China Project.
 With substantial engagement with Chinese energy leaders, our work has helped lead to a number of promising recent ventures between North American and Chinese energy companies, including:

 - EmberClear Corporation is the exclusive North American licensee of Huaneng CERI's multi-stage, dry-feed, waterwall coal gasification system, which has also been installed at the GreenGen IGCC project in Tianjin.
 EmberClear planned to install the technology at its Good Spring IGCC project in Pennsylvania, which was expected to deliver 270 megawatts of electricity while capturing over 50 percent of the CO2 output initially and nearly 100 percent by 2020.
 The companies have also signed an agreement to share technical data from the Good Spring plant and the GreenGen facility.
-In February 2012, the two companies signed a new technology licensing agreement which allowed EmberClear to produce low-emissions liquid fuel from coal in the United States with CERI's CTL process.
+In February 2012, the two companies signed a new technology licensing agreement that allowed EmberClear to produce low-emissions liquid fuel from coal in the United States with CERI's CTL process.

-- Duke Energy and China Huaneng Group signed a technology-sharing Memorandum of Understanding (MOU) in August 2009, the potential focus areas of which include "(1) clean coal power generation with the focus on IGCC and ultra-supercritical power generation; (2) CO2 capture and sequestration including pre-combustion capture, post.combustion capture, enhanced oil recovery (EOR) and geologic sequestration, etc.; (3) Efficiency-improvement and emission reduction in coal-fired power plants; (4) renewable energy power generation including wind, biomass, solar and other energy sources."
+- Duke Energy and China Huaneng Group signed a technology-sharing Memorandum of Understanding (MOU) in August 2009, the potential focus areas of which include "(1) clean coal power generation with the focus on IGCC and ultra-supercritical power generation; (2) CO2 capture and sequestration including pre-combustion capture, post-combustion capture, enhanced oil recovery (EOR) and geologic sequestration, etc.; (3) Efficiency-improvement and emission reduction in coal-fired power plants; (4) renewable energy power generation including wind, biomass, solar and other energy sources."
 According to a Duke official, "we both have the scale and mass to push the global industry forward in the development of clean technologies."
 In February 2012 the two corporations expanded their cooperation by signing a new, three-year agreement which enabled them to conduct joint engineering study to determine the potential feasibility of deploying Huaneng's carbon capture process at Duke's Gibson Station located in Indiana.

 - In January 2011, American Electric Power (AEP), one of the largest utility companies in the U.S., signed an agreement with China Huaneng Group to collaborate on a range of low-carbon energy and energy efficiency technologies, including knowledge-sharing on post-combustion carbon capture (PCC) technologies.
 Huaneng operates a large-sized PCC system at a commercial-scale coal power plant in Shanghai, while AEP is working to develop a similar facility in the United States.
-The agreement between the companies was signed during Chinese President Hu Jintao's state visit to the United States and was lauded in materials released by the White House . evidence of the growing importance of low-carbon energy in the commercial relationship between the two largest economies in the world.
+The agreement between the companies was signed during Chinese President Hu Jintao's state visit to the United States and was lauded in materials released by the White House, evidence of the growing importance of low-carbon energy in the commercial relationship between the two largest economies in the world.

 - In January 2011, AEP signed a cooperation agreement with State Grid Corporation of China, the country's largest electricity distributor and one of the world's largest companies in terms of revenue, through which the two companies would jointly evaluate and potentially advance six transmission and distribution technologies, including ultra-high-voltage transmission equipment, advanced energy storage technologies, smart-meter technologies, and distributed generation technologies.
 Experts from each company would work together to research different technologies and share data about their performance.
 If the technologies prove feasible, the companies will explore potential fabrication and manufacturing in the United States.
 This agreement was also announced during President Hu's state visit to the White House.